Advancing Minorities' Interest in Engineering

 Past Events

-THE ANNUAL CONFERENCE IS AN INNOVATIVE INTERACTIVE EXPERIENCE AS WE BRING TOGETHER THE COUNCIL OF ENGINEERING DEANS OF THE HISTORICALLY BLACK COLLEGES AND UNIVERSITIES (HBCU), STUDENTS, ENGINEERING PROFESSIONALS AND LEADERS FROM TOP CORPORATIONS AND GOVERNMENT AGENCIES.
+THE ANNUAL CONFERENCE WILL BE AN INNOVATIVE AND INTERACTIVE EXPERIENCE AS WE BRING TOGETHER THE COUNCIL OF ENGINEERING DEANS OF THE HISTORICALLY BLACK COLLEGES AND UNIVERSITIES (HBCU), STUDENTS, ENGINEERING PROFESSIONALS AND LEADERS FROM TOP CORPORATIONS AND GOVERNMENT AGENCIES.

 In the News